-- Ensuring the implementation of, and ongoing compliance with, the requirements of the following: - Greenval's Board approved Outsourcing Policy - BNP Paribas Group policies in relation to outsourcing - Regulatory requirements in relation to outsourcing - Validation of the 'Outsourcing Manager' for each outsourced function or activity.
-The 'Outsourcing Manager' must be a member of Greenval's Senior Management Team and/or Head of Department who will be responsible for the outsourced relationship on an ongoing basis - · Ensure that the outsourcing matrix is up to date - Review and approval for the entering into a new outsourcing relationship - Review all existing SLAs/contracts to determine if the SLA/ contract is properly defined for the service outsourced - Review the performance of all outsourced functions and activities - Review and approval of any notification requirements to the CBI, or other third party as required, in relation to outsourcing. - Validation of actions taken to close recommendations and findings from any internal audit reviews - Report to the Audit Committee and the Board on outsourcing activities with such recommendations as the Committee may deem appropriate
+- Ensuring the implementation of, and ongoing compliance with, the requirements of the following:: - Greenval's Board approved Outsourcing Policy - BNP Paribas Group policies in relation to outsourcing - Regulatory requirements in relation to outsourcing - Validation of the 'Outsourcing Manager' for each outsourced function or activity.
+The 'Outsourcing Manager' must be a PCF of the Company who will be responsible for the outsourced relationship on an ongoing basis - · Ensure that the outsourcing matrix is up to date - Review and approval for the entering into a new outsourcing relationship - Review all existing SLAs/contracts to determine if the SLA/ contract is properly defined for the service outsourced - Review the performance of all outsourced functions and activities - Monitoring of actions taken to close recommendations and findings from any internal audit reviews - Report to the Risk Committee and the Board on outsourcing activities with such recommendations as the Committee may deem appropriate.